wckr/wckr.github.io/commands.md

 ...
 ```

-To list the help on any command just execute the command, followed by the `--help` option.
+To list the help on any commands just execute the command, followed by the `--help` option.

 ```
 $ wocker run --help